-- 10. Place an adapter or a filler panel in the expansion slot of the system unit for proper airflow and cooling: - To replace the adapter, see "Replacing GX adapters in an 33E/8B or 36E/8C with power turned off" on page 7. - If you are not replacing the adapter, place a filler panel in the slot and continue with the next step. - 11.
+- 10. Place an adapter or a filler panel in the expansion slot of the system unit for proper airflow and cooling: - To replace the adapter, see "Replacing GX adapters in an 33E/8B or 36E/8C with power turned off." - If you are not replacing the adapter, place a filler panel in the slot and continue with the next step. - 11.
 Seal the expansion slot by using an expansion slot cover. - 12.
 Replace the service access cover, as described in Installing the service access cover on a rack-mounted 33E/8B or 36E/8C system. - 13.
 If you are working on a rack-mounted system unit, ensure that the system cables are routed correctly through the cable-management arm. - 14.
 If you are working on a rack-mounted system unit, place the system in the operating position as described in Placing a rack-mounted system 33E/8B or 36E/8C system in the operating position. - 15.
 Reconnect all power and signal cables to their respective connectors. - 16.
-Close the back rack door or the back system door. - 6 GX adapters for the 33E/8B or 36E/8C

-- 17. Start the system, as described in Starting the system or logical partition. - 18.
-Verify that the new resource is working correctly, as described in Verifying the installed part.
+Close the back rack door or the back system door. - 17.
+Start the system, as described in "Starting the system or logical partition" on page 18. - 18.
+Verify that the new resource is working correctly, as described in "Verifying the installed part" on page 34.